Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

 Among her films were “A Parisian” (1957); “In Case of Misfortune,” in which she starred in 1958 with screen legend Jean Gabin; “The Truth” (1960); “Private Life” (1962); “A Ravishing Idiot” (1964); “Shalako” (1968); “Women” (1969); “The Bear And The Doll” (1970); “Rum Boulevard” (1971); and “Don Juan” (1973).

 With the exception of 1963’s critically acclaimed “Contempt,” directed by Godard, Bardot’s films were rarely complicated by plots.
-Often they were vehicles to display Bardot’s curves and legs in scanty dresses or frolicking nude in the sun.
+Often they were vehicles to display Bardot in scanty dresses or frolicking nude in the sun.

 “It was never a great passion of mine,” she said of filmmaking.
 “And it can be deadly sometimes.
 Marilyn (Monroe) perished because of it.”